About Kidde Technologies Inc.

 Change in Company Type

-As it completed the acquisition of Rockwell Collins in a $30 billion deal, United Technologies said it would break into three independent companies to provide better focus and flexibility to each business.
-The aerospace business composed of Collins Aerospace Systems and Pratt and Whitney will retain the United Technologies name.
+UTC completed the acquisition of Rockwell Collins in a $30 billion deal in 2018.
+The company is spinning off its other units into independent companies to provide better focus and flexibility to each business.
 The Climate, Controls and Security business will be renamed Carrier and focus on heating and cooling products.
 Otis will continue to provide elevators, escalators and moving walkways as the third independent company.
 The company expects the separation to be completed in 2020.

-Pratt & Whitney (some 25%) makes and sells aircraft engines for the commercial, military, business jet, and general aviation markets.
-It also provides fleet management services and aftermarket maintenance services.
+Pratt & Whitney (about 30% of total sales) makes and sells aircraft engines for the commercial, military, business jet, and general aviation markets.
+It also provides fleet management and aftermarket maintenance services.
+Its Pratt & Whitney Canada is among the world’s leading suppliers of engines for the general and business aviation markets, and also supplies products for regional airlines, utility airplanes, and helicopters.

 Sales and Marketing